emanuelev/supereight/README.md

 This will create a build/ folder from which `cmake ..` is invoked.

 # Usage example
-To run one of the apps in se_apps you need to first produce an input file.
+To run one of the apps in apps you need to first produce an input file.
 We use SLAMBench 1.0 file format (https://github.com/pamela-project/slambench).
 The tool scene2raw can be used to produce an input sequence from the ICL-NUIM
 dataset: